ihatecompvir/RB3Enhanced_site/index.md

 RB3Enhanced (Rock Band 3 Enhanced) is a Rock Band 3 Dashlaunch plugin for RGH Xbox 360 consoles that aims to provide extra features and patch the game to facilitate easier file modifications.

+This plugin is **not** intended to faciliate piracy, nor does it make any attempt at facilitating it.
+It's simply a collection of features and patches intended to enhance the RB3 experience.
+Please support Harmonix and buy your DLC legally!
+The majority of it is still for sale on the Xbox Live Marketplace.

 ### Requirements

 RB3Enhanced requires the following: